 Despite all that and the more then 30 million units sold, the Gemini remains a relatively obscure console in the Atari 2600’s history, and in the annals of video gaming period.
 It’s all too often overshadowed by the Colecovision and its Atari 2600 module.
 For those of us who had this system, however it was hard to forget.
 My family had two of these when I was younger, one bought after the other was taken out by a power surge.
 The Gemini was my introduction to Atari 2600 gaming, and frankly it’s controller and the fact that Donkey Kong came as one of its pack-ins, spoiled me.

-In 2013 when I got an Atati 2600 Jr. I found myself a bit let down by the simple Atari controller, and the separate paddle system and quickly found myself yearning for my old Gemini all in one controllers.
-About two years later I was finally able to come by one of these now elusive systems on eBay.
-Once I got if plugged in, it was amazing how quickly things came back to me, especially memories of all the times I had played these machines in my youth.
+In 2013 when I got an Atati 2600 Jr., I found myself a bit let down by the simple Atari controller and the separate paddle system, and quickly found myself yearning for my old Gemini all in one controllers.
+So about two years later I was finally able to come by one of these now elusive systems on eBay.
+Once I got it plugged in, it was amazing how quickly things came back to me, especially memories of all the times I had played these machines in my youth.